 Furthermore, Emily Patterson at Bee Measure covers three areas that are key to strengthening your grant data analytics reporting:

-Plan Ahead for Grant Data Analytics Reporting
+Plan Ahead for Evaluation and Analytics Reporting

 First, remember that when grant reporting time comes around, you can’t go back and set things up to gather the data you need.
 The “out of the box” solution from Google analytics has limits.
 It won’t automatically capture what people actually do on your site.
 You have to set that up in advance.